gyr/relx-go/README.md

 ---
 ### 1. Review Pull Requests (Gitea Backend)

-Use the `review` subcommand to list open pull requests for a given branch and repository.
+Use the `review` subcommand to interactively review open pull requests for a given branch and repository.

+The workflow is as follows:
+1. The command lists all open pull requests for the specified reviewer, branch, and repository.
+2. You will be prompted if you wish to proceed with reviewing these pull requests.
+3. If you confirm, each pull request's timeline and patch (diff) will be displayed using `delta` (allowing you to scroll and inspect changes).
+4. After reviewing each PR, you will be prompted to 'approve' (placeholder for future implementation), 'skip' (move to the next PR), or 'exit' (terminate the review process).

 | Flag      | Description                  |
 | --------- | ---------------------------- |